-Skim the article to find out the following information: How many rivers did the dog swim to keep up with his master?
-How many kilometres did the dog walk?
-How long did he wait for his master outside the jail?
-On what day was the article written?
+Skim the article to find How many rivers did th Skim the article to find out the following information: · How many kilometres of the How long did he wait f or his master outside t On what day was the a rticle written?
 Who wrote the article?
-How many rivers did the dog swim to keep up with his master?
-How many kilometres did the dog walk?
-How long did he wait for his master outside the jail?
-On what day was the article written?
-How many kilometres did the dog walk?
-How long did he wait for his master outside the jail?
-On what day was the article written?
-How long did he wait for his master outside the jail?On what day was the article written?
-On what day was the article written? · Who wrote the article? willo wide the article: Do you think the dog was in South Africa or in another country?
+Do you think the dog was in South Africa or in another country?
 Give reasons for your answer.
 Which paragraph summarises the article best - the first paragraph or the last paragraph?
 Say why.
 How does the picture support what the article is about?
-Which word below best describes the main topic of the article?
-Why do you say so? loyalty honesty helpfulness kindness S
+Which word below bes t describes the main to ppic of the article?
+Why do you say so? loyalty honesty helpfulness kindness

-Let's write Match the phrases on the left with the phrases on the right.
+Match the phrases on the left with the phrases on the right.